albee/trace/execute-asap/README.md

 ## Canceling a test:

-To end a test and kill TumbleDock nodelets, run the script with a -1:
+To end a test and kill TRACE nodelets, run the script with a -1:

 `rosrun execute_asap pub_gds_topics.py --ground --sim -1` : to cancel tests on the ground for sim.

-This will stop all ROS bag recording and will also kill the TumbleDock nodelets.
-The `execute_asap` nodelet will still run, offering the opportunity to run another test and launch TumbleDock nodelets again.
+This will stop all ROS bag recording and will also kill the TRACE nodelets.
+The `execute_asap` nodelet will still run, offering the opportunity to run another test and launch TRACE nodelets again.

 ## Robot namespacing: